georgi/git_store/README.md

     store.commit 'Added user and page'

-    # Note, that directories will be created automatically.
-    # Another way to access a path is:

-    store['config', 'wiki.yml'] = { 'name' => 'My Personal Wiki' }

-    # Finally you can access the git store as a Hash of Hashes, but in
-    # this case you have to create the Tree objects manually:

-    puts store['users']['wiki.yml']['name']

 ### Transactions

+GitStore manages concurrent access by a file locking scheme.
+So only one process can start a transaction at one time.
+This is implemented by locking the `refs/head/<branch>.lock` file, which is also respected by the git binary.

-If you access the repository from different processes, you should write to your store using transactions.
+If you access the repository from different processes or threads, you should write to the store using transactions.
 If something goes wrong inside a transaction, all changes will be rolled back to the original state.

     store = GitStore.new('/path/to/repo')